 1. What Is the Best Profession in the World for Having Fun?

-In terms of what's most enjoyable, the best profession in the world is whatever allows you to make a living by doing at least one of your favorite activities (legally, of course).
+In terms of what's most enjoyable, the best profession in the world is whatever allows you to make a living by doing at least one of your favorite activities.
 So the answer is different for everyone.
-For example, being a major league baseball player is the most fun job in the world if you have a passion for the sport and the talent and determination to achieve that level of success.
-Similarly, Hollywood acting gigs are the best jobs for film and television enthusiasts who love the thrill of performing more than anything else.
 Simply put, everybody has different interests and, therefore, different opinions on what constitutes the ultimate fun career.
 However, there are some common factors in what makes a job fun: diverse work and achievable challenges.

 So, what are your biggest interests?
 Chances are, you can pursue a career that incorporates one or more of them in some way.
-For example, as you've read previously in this article, marketing, software development, and video game design are fun jobs that pay well if you have a strong interest in using your creativity to promote or produce things that are useful or entertaining.
+For example, as mentioned above, marketing, software development, and video game design are fun jobs that pay well if you have a strong interest in using your creativity to promote or produce things that are useful or entertaining.
 And veterinary technology and aviation maintenance are good careers if you love caring for animals or doing fascinating mechanical work.

 2. Do College Majors Matter When It Comes to Getting a Fun Job?

 It depends.
 College majors do matter if the career you want has very specific educational requirements.
-For instance, in order to get a fun job as an architect, you will first need to major in architecture.
+For instance, to get a fun job as an architect, you will first need to major in architecture.
 (Otherwise, you can't get a license to practice that profession.)
 However, for most careers, you have a lot more leeway in choosing your college major.
-In fact, you may simply need an associate or bachelor's degree—in anything.
+You may simply need an associate or bachelor's degree—in anything.
 That said, individual employers will always have their own preferences when it comes to college majors.
-And because a lot of occupations do have licensing or certification requirements, you may need to take specific courses, even if they aren't part of your major.
+Because many occupations have licensing or certification requirements, you may need to take specific courses, even if they aren't part of your major.

-You may not have to earn a bachelor's degree at all.
-For some of today's most enjoyable occupations, you only need two years or less of college or trade school education.
-In fact, the highest-paying jobs that don't require a degree at the bachelor's level include occupations like dental hygiene, medical ultrasound technology, web development, computer animation, and the electrical trade.
+Some of today's most enjoyable occupations only need two years or less of college or trade school education.
+The highest-paying jobs that don't require a degree at the bachelor's level include occupations like dental hygiene, medical ultrasound technology, web development, computer animation, and the electrical trade.